Mistico-Javier/projects/JavaSite/readme.md

 # Getting Started

+# Project Name: Together We Play

+"Together We Play" is an online store designed to sell video game consoles, video games, and computer components.
+The project was developed as part of the final project of a computer science diploma and uses Spring Boot for the backend, along with JWT for user authentication and authorization.

+## Features

+- User registration and authentication
+- Product viewing and search
+- Shopping cart management
+- Checkout and payment process
+- Order history
+- Security with JWT

+## Database Setup

+1. Create the together_we_play database.
+The definition file is located within the Resources folder named creacion-base.sql
+2. Insert data into the database.
+The file to insert the data is located within the Resources folder named insercion-datos.sql

+## User Manual
+### Registration and Authentication

+- Navigate to http://localhost:8090/ in your preferred browser.
+- Click on the section in the navigation bar that says "Hola bienvenid@, Inicia sesión".
+- Complete the registration form with email, username, and password.
+- Here are some test data you can use to log in:
+- - correo: valesin@gmail.com
+- - contraseña: evanescence94@
+- The first and last names can be chosen by the user.
+- Proceed to the next registration page to enter address details.
+- Complete the registration by selecting a payment method.
+- Here is some test data to use if selecting a card as the payment method:
+- - 9999888877776666
+- Complete the user creation in the system, and you will be redirected to the Login page to sign in.

+### Sign In
+- Once an account is created in the system, you will be redirected to the Login page to sign in.
+- You can also return to the home page and select sign in.
+- Once on the sign-in interface, simply enter the registered email and password.
+- You will be redirected to the home page to start searching for products.

+### Searching for Products
+- Use the search bar at the top of the page.
+- Enter the product name and press the "Enter" key.

+### Shopping Cart Management
+1. Add Products to the Cart:
+- Navigate to the product details page.
+- Select the desired quantity.
+- Click "Añadir al Carrito".

+2. View Shopping Cart:
+- The added products will be listed in the cart.
+- The cart can be reviewed at any time by clicking on the "Carrito" section in the navigation bar.

+3. Modify Cart:
+- You can change the quantity of products or remove products from the cart.
+- Click on the corresponding buttons for Quantity(Cantidad) or Remove(Eliminar).

+### Checkout and Payment Process
+1. Proceed to Checkout:
+- Within the shopping cart, you can proceed to checkout by clicking the "Confirmar compra".

+2. Make the Payment:
+- A summary of the added products, user's name, purchase date, total purchase amount, registered payment method, shipping address, and estimated delivery date will be displayed.
+- You can modify the previously registered shipping address by clicking on the "Modificar Domicilio" button.
+- If modifying the address, you will be redirected to a new page to complete this process.
+- Once the new address details are entered, click the "Guardar" button, and you will be redirected back to the checkout page with the updated address.
+- To confirm the purchase, click the "Confirmar Compra" button.

+### Order History
+- The order history can be reviewed by clicking on the "Pedidos" section in the navigation menu.
+- Completed orders will be listed with their details.

+### Log Out
+- To log out, click the "Cerrar Sesión" button located in the toolbar.

+### Additional Information
+- Autor: Javier Durán Calzada
+- Contact: mistico.javier58@gmail.com

+# Spanish

 # Nombre del Proyecto: Together We Play

 "Together We Play" es una tienda en línea diseñada para vender consolas de videojuegos, videojuegos y componentes de computadora.
 El proyecto se desarrolló como parte del proyecto final de un diplomado de computación y utiliza Spring Boot para el backend, junto con JWT para la autenticación y autorización de usuarios.